A Lesson on Wishon History

 Bill and Kathryn spent 40 years building and maintaining Wishon Village.
 They loved every minute of it until a tragic fire destroyed their home and everything they owned in February of 1998.
 This precipitated their retirement and move back to Sanger.
 At that time, they sold the resort to their daughter Dianne and granddaughter Bonny.
 Dianne and Bonny ran the resort until 2006.

 In 2006, Dianne sold the resort to her Niece and Jasper’s granddaughter, Katie Oneida.
 Katie, her husband Kris, and their two boys, Braeden and Seth run and operate Wishon Village.
 It is their vision to see families coming up and enjoying each other and enjoying the outdoors.
 One of the first things to go after the Oneida’s took over was the bar, as this was not the atmosphere they wanted.
-They are very serious and committed to having a family-friendly park where rowdiness and loud partying is not tolerated.
-They pride themselves in being able to keep things as family-friendly as possible and their customers recognize this.
+They are very serious and committed to having a family-friendly park where rowdiness and loud partying are not tolerated.
+They pride themselves on being able to keep things as family-friendly as possible and their customers recognize this.

 Construction of Wishon: